Jane Halton

 Sarah Jane "Jane" Halton AO PSM (born 4 January 1960) is a former senior Australian public servant, current global health leader and former casino board member.
 She was the head of the Department of Health between January 2002 and June 2014, and the head of the Department of Finance from 2014 to 2016.
 She has held senior board roles with ANZ Bank, Clayton Utz, the Institute for Health Metrics and Evaluation, the Coalition for Epidemic Preparedness Innovations (CEPI) and Crown Casino.
 She was the Independent Chair of COTA Australia (Council on the Ageing) beginning December 2017.
 In 2020, she was appointed to the Morrison government's National COVID Commission.

 Halton has held concurrent roles within the gambling and casino industry at the same time she has held senior roles within global health organizations - including the Institute for Health Metrics and Evaluation (IHME).
 She held these conflicting roles despite IHME estimates that "gambling-related burden of harm was 2.5 times more than diabetes and 3.0 times more than drug use disorder".
-Jane has not explained the rational for holding these competing concurrent roles.
+Halton has not explained the rationale for holding these competing concurrent roles despite the remuneration from Crown averaging just under AUD 300,000 per year.

 Background and early life

 Halton was born on 4 January 1960 in Wickwar, Gloucestershire, England.
-She and her family moved to Australia in 1973 when her father, Charles Halton, was recruited from Canada by the Whitlam Government to lead the Department of Transport.
+She and her family moved to Australia in 1973 when her father, Charles Halton, was recruited from Canada by the Whitlam government to lead the Department of Transport.
 She has an Honours degree in psychology from the Australian National University.